15 October 1940 – 6 July 2005

 While Satanam was serving only too well as Board Member in Malaysia, his heart was still bent on serving in some foreign country.
 He once again pressed on for retirement.
-Satanam was born in 1940, and was scheduled for his mandatory retirement when he was 55 in 1995.
-Unable to hold on any further, Satanam applied for, and was granted optional retirement at the Water Supply Department of the Public Works Department in early 1993 – when he was 52 turning 53- two years ahead of his mandatory retirement age.
+Satanam was born in 1940 and was scheduled for his mandatory retirement when he was 55 in 1995.
+Unable to hold on any further, Satanam applied for and was granted optional retirement at the Water Supply Department of the Public Works Department in early 1993 – when he was 52 turning 53- two years ahead of his mandatory retirement age.
 That was after having served for 34 years.
 Satanam jumped with joy now that he was able to move unrestrained as a wind, carrying the healing message of Bahá’u’lláh.
-The World Health Organization came to learn that Satanam was a Water Specialist in Malaysia, and that he was able to treat water from the Linggi River, which was the biggest in the state, and one of the most polluted in the country.
+The World Health Organization came to learn that Satanam was a Water Specialist in Malaysia and that he was able to treat water from the Linggi River, which was the biggest in the state, and one of the most polluted in the country.
 The World Health Organization was surprised to learn that he was able to treat water without using high levels of chlorine.
-Starting his job as a Junior Technical Assistant with the Public Works Department, Satanam retired as a Super Scale Water Treatment Technician, which was a very high achievement in his career.
-Needless to say, Satanam discharged his duties in the spirit of “Work is Worship; Service is Prayer,” that led to be well recognized and admired by his employers, superiors and subordinates.
+Starting his job as a Junior Technical Assistant with the Public Works Department, Satanam retired as a Super-Scale Water Treatment Technician, which was a very high achievement in his career.
+Needless to say, Satanam discharged his duties in the spirit of “Work is Worship; Service is Prayer,” which led to being well recognized and admired by his employers, superiors, and subordinates.

-Satanam, seated second from right as he started his career as a Junior Technical Assistant.
-Retired as a Super-Scale Technician- a big climb and a great blessing.
+Satanam, seated second from the right as he started his career as a Junior Technical Assistant.
+Retired as a Super-Scale Technician, a big climb and a great blessing.

-Upon optional retirement in 1993, Satanam went to Cambodia for 3 years, taking up a position as United Nations Volunteer with the United Nations Development Program, in charge of treatment of water in Sihanoukville province.
-He did a marvelous job there, and won the admiration of all the officials.
+Upon optional retirement in 1993, Satanam went to Cambodia for 3 years, taking up a position as United Nations Volunteer with the United Nations Development Program, in charge of the treatment of water in Sihanoukville province.
+He did a marvelous job there and won the admiration of all the officials.
 It was reported that for the first time the local population was able to enjoy access to clean drinking water, quite free from water-borne diseases.
-He spent the first 6 months travel- teaching in various provinces assisting in re-establishing the Faith in Cambodia.
-His wife joined him after 6 months, when he moved to the port city of Sihanoukville.
+He spent the first 6 months of travel teaching in various provinces assisting in re-establishing the Faith in Cambodia.
+His wife joined him after 6 months when he moved to the port city of Sihanoukville.
 His wife too served in her own way by giving English lessons to the local people.

 As Volunteer with the United Nations

-In Cambodia Satanam was instrumental in organizing the local believers to elect their first National Spiritual Assembly in 1994.
+In Cambodia, Satanam was instrumental in organizing the local believers to elect their first National Spiritual Assembly in 1994.
 Amatu’l-Bahá was the official representative of the Supreme Body at the convention.
 The believers from Malaysia such as Muthusamy from Batu Pahat town, Ramayah from Kuantan town and Satanam and his wife got together and organized a lunch for Amatu’l-Bahá at the Lotus Restaurant that was run by Raymond Peter and Joseph Swaminathan.
 Mrs. Satanam was invited to cook special dishes for Amatu’l-Bahá, which she enjoyed most.
-In Cambodia too Satanam was appointed as Auxiliary Board Member for Protection.
+In Cambodia too Satanam was appointed an Auxiliary Board member for Protection.

-One day Mr Vela from Malaysia and Mr. Nasser Uddin from Bangladesh who were both pioneering in Cambodia, were about to set off for their goal area.
-Satanam told them, “First and foremost, obey the decisions of the institution on your assigned locations or provinces, and for the sake of Baha’u’llah please do not question.
+One day Mr. Vela Gopal from Malaysia and Mr. Nasser Uddin from Bangladesh who were both pioneering in Cambodia were about to set off for their goal area.
+Satanam told them, “First and foremost, obey the decisions of the institution on your assigned locations or provinces, and for the sake of Bahá’u’lláh please do not question.
 Only then will the Blessed Beauty keep you safe and watch over you.”
-Vela further adds that Satanam never compromised when involving the Faith.
+Mr. Vela further adds that Satanam never compromised when involving the Faith.
 He was very strict and stern, as much as he was a loving shepherd.
-Vela also quotes an incident where a believer had promised Satanam to carry out an important instruction, but it turned out that the believer neglected in his duty.
+Mr. Vela also quotes an incident where a believer had promised Satanam to carry out an important instruction, but it turned out that the believer neglected in his duty.
 Satanam called him up and rebuked, “When you promise to carry out an instruction for the Faith, remember you are giving a promise to Bahá’u’lláh Himself.
 Have you given a thought that Bahá’u’lláh would be upset with you failing in your duties?”
-When Vela, his brother Velu and Velu’s wife Joyce consulted Satanam about establishing a first language school in Sihanoukville town, Satanam gave all the encouragement as he saw its beneficial importance.
-Satanam felt that such school could be used to promote the Cause.
+When Mr. Vela, his brother Mr. Velu and Velu’s wife Joyce consulted Satanam about establishing a first language school in Sihanoukville town, Satanam gave all the encouragement as he saw its beneficial importance.
+Satanam felt that such a school could be used to promote the Cause.
 Every evening, together with Satanam, they would recite special prayers for the establishment of the school.
-Finally the school was established-“The Violet English School.”
-It was picking up very well, when in 2000 the school had to be sold off when the founders left for East Timor.
+Finally, the school was established “The Violet English School.”
+It was picking up very well when in 2000 the school had to be sold off when the founders left for East Timor.

 In all these teaching trips he had created and left behind strong and indelible impacts, often receiving accolades from the receiving countries.

 A radiant Satanam with friends in Laos.
-Mehraban Farahmand is seated third from left in front row, and his wife Cecelia is with a baby at the back row.
-Standing in the centre at back row is Mrs. Satanam.
+Mehraban Farahmand is seated third from left in the front row, and his wife Cecelia is with a baby at the back row.
+Standing in the center at the back row is Mrs. Satanam.